llvm/torch-mlir/docs/abstract_interp_lib.md

 The two main use cases are:

 - Refinement / inference.
-The `torch-shape/dtype-refinement-pipeline` pass
-  pipeline orchestrates a series of passes that use the available information in the program to further refine the types in the program.
+The `torch-shape-refinement-pipeline` and `torch-dtype-refinement-pipeline` pass pipelines orchestrate a series of passes that use the available information in the program to further refine the types in the program.

 - Error guard insertion for backends (Not Yet Implemented).
 The executable functions can include error guards / assertions that abort the program in case